Cobalt raises $29 million to bring its ‘pentest as a service’ platform to more software teams

 “Immediate notification of found vulnerabilities to the developer team, and on-demand, asynchronous communication between pentesters and engineers helps newly discovered security issues to get to the right folks so they can get fixed,” Wong said.

-In terms of how Cobalt recruits and assess its pentesters, each candidate must pass a technical assessment and video interview, with feedback gathered on an ongoing basis from customers and within the team.
+Cobalt recruits and assess its pentesters, with each candidate undergoing a technical assessment and video interview.
+The company also gathers feedback on an ongoing basis from customers and other team members.
 Cobalt currently counts 300 pentesters as part of its Cobalt Core team.

 “Our pentester community is the lynchpin of our business, so the bar for entrants is high,” Wong said.
 “It’s a closed and exclusive group, and we do not consider applications without a referral from within the community, within the company, or within our customer base.”

-Prior to now, Cobalt had raised around $8 million, and with another $29 million in the bank the company said it plans to double down on international growth.
+Cobalt had previously raised around $8 million, and with another $29 million in the bank it plans to double down on international growth.
 Notable clients include MuleSoft, Verifone, and Axel Springer.